nperegrine/ybank-test-app/api/README.md

 > Laravel Backend API for our yBank

 ## Installation
 1.)
-Install all composer dependencies by running:
+Install all composer dependencies
 ```bash
 composer install
 ```
 2.)
-Add Laravel .env file to your project root and generate your APP_KEY by running:
+Make sure you have the Laravel .env file in your project root and generate your APP_KEY
 ```bash
 php artisan key:generate
 ```